Public / Private Cooperation

 Please see US Southern Command interested in collaborating with the private sector.

 Foster whole of society solutions for 21st century challenges in Latin America and the Caribbean by integrating Non-Federal Entities (NFEs) -- Non-Governmental Organizations, Business, and Academia -- into the shared mission of fostering security, enhancing stability, and enabling prosperity.

 Set the Department of Defense standard for public private integration, coordination, and collaboration.

 What PPC Does

-SOUTHCOM's Public Private Cooperation efforts are centered primarily on our strong Security Cooperation programs.
-We seek private partners whose regional efforts complement and magnify our own.
-Security Cooperation programs include:
+SOUTHCOM's Public Private Cooperation Division seeks NFE partners whose regional efforts complement and magnify our own.
+Areas of collaborative work include:

 Disaster relief missions: How to Help